S2FGL: Spatial Spectral Federated Graph Learning: Experiments

 We present the results of node classification tasks across various FGL scenarios using multiple graph datasets, and we summarize the final average test accuracy in \cref{table: performance}.
-Our proposed method, \ourabbv{}, demonstrates superior performance by outperforming all other baseline approaches in five out of the six datasets.
-This consistent superiority highlights the effectiveness of \ourabbv{} in handling diverse graph structures and data distributions inherent to different datasets.
+It demonstrates that our proposed \ourabbv{} consistently outperforms all baseline approaches across all six datasets.
+This superiority highlights the effectiveness of \ourabbv{}.